Paul Schrader

 Paul Joseph Schrader (/'ʃreɪdər/; born July 22, 1946) is an American screenwriter, film director, and film critic.
-He first received widespread recognition through his screenplay for Martin Scorsese's Taxi Driver (1976).
+He first became known for writing the screenplay of Martin Scorsese's Taxi Driver (1976).
 He later continued his collaboration with Scorsese, writing or co-writing Raging Bull (1980), The Last Temptation of Christ (1988), and Bringing Out the Dead (1999).
-Schrader has also directed 24 films, including Blue Collar (1978), Hardcore (1979), American Gigolo (1980), Cat People (1982), Mishima: A Life in Four Chapters (1985), Light Sleeper (1992), Affliction (1997), and First Reformed (2017); the latter earned him his first Academy Award nomination.
-Schrader's work is known for its frequent depiction of alienated men struggling through existential crises, a premise known as "God’s lonely man."
+Schrader has also worked extensively as a director: his 23 films include Blue Collar (1978), Hardcore (1979), American Gigolo (1980), Mishima: A Life in Four Chapters (1985), Light Sleeper (1992), Affliction (1997), and First Reformed (2017), with the last of these earning him his first Academy Award nomination.
+Schrader's work frequently depicts "man in a room" stories which feature isolated, troubled men confronting an existential crisis.